jsmarble/YNAB.Rest/README.md

 This structure follows the convention of the [YNAB REST API](https://api.youneedabudget.com/v1).

+## Project Status
+This is a new project.
+There are plenty of opportunities for improvement.

+### What Works
+GET Budgets, Accounts, Categories, Transactions.

+### What Needs To Be Done
+GET Payees, Payee Locations, Months, Scheduled Transactions POST/PUT Transactions

 ## License
 This code is [licensed under the MIT License](LICENSE).
 Use of this code requires consent to the terms of the license.